What Is a Principal-Agent Relationship?

 A principal-agent relationship describes the relationship between a business or individual and someone hired by that business or person to act on their behalf.
 The principal is the business entity (or hiring individual), while the agent is the entity hired to act on behalf of the principal.

-Keep reading to learn how the principal-agent relationship could affect your business.
+Learn how the principal-agent relationship could affect your business.

 What Is a Principal-Agent Relationship?